PBI Laws, Rules, and Ethics: Florida Edition (FLLR-5)Back

 Like all PBI Education offerings, this course is grounded in the premise that everyone has the potential to commit a boundary or ethics violation.
 In this course, participants examine how and why their professional practices, personal, or situational factors may be putting them at risk for exercising poor judgment or rationalizing improper behavior.
 Their course faculty, a Florida attorney specializing in administrative healthcare law, focuses on medical ethics and risk reduction.
 Participant complete the course by producing a Personalized Protection Plan designed to avoid future wrongdoing, safeguard patients and colleagues, and honor the reputation of their profession.

-- In-person component: One days totaling 5 hours
+- Live component: One days totaling 5 hours

 - Certificate distributed upon successful completion of course at the end of the day

 Professions this course is suitable for: